-- Explore classes from your interests or those suggested by the BA majors below. - Browse through the other bachelor's degree advising guides in this Academic Calendar to see suggested courses for other MRU programs you may want to consider.
-Please note that some courses may be restricted to program students only when you locate them in the registration system and this means you cannot register for them at this time. - Please stick to 1000-level courses, unless you are taking Business-related courses at the 2000 level like these (e.g. ACCT, ENTR, FNCE, HRES, INBU, MGMT, MKTG, SINV). - Courses you choose may be used to satisfy General Education Tier 2 requirements or electives in your program once you decide on your major in the BA, or these courses may satisfy major requirements in another degree if you decide to transfer to a different MRU program.
+- Explore classes from your interests or those suggested by the BA majors that follow below.

+- Browse through the other bachelor's degree advising guides in this Academic Calendar to see suggested courses for other MRU programs you may want to consider.
+Please note that some courses may be restricted to program students when you locate them in the registration system and this means you cannot register for them at this time.

+- Primarily choose 1000-level courses.
+You

+may take Business-related courses at the

+2000 level such as Accounting ACCT,

+Entrepreneurship ENTR, Finance FNCE,

+Human Resources HRES, International

+Business INBU, Logistics and Supply Chain

+Management LSCM, Management MGMT,

+Marketing MKTG, Social Innovation SINV.

+Courses you choose may be used to satisfy General Education Tier 2 requirements or electives in your program once you decide on your major in the BA, or these courses may satisfy major requirements in another degree if you decide to transfer to a different MRU program.